445 Swift River Rd, Byron, Town of, ME 04275, United States of America

 fishing

 The Swift River is teaming with both Brook and Brown trout.
 Bass and perch are abundant at Ellis Pond, and Little Ellis (aka Garland Pond).
 Other small ponds in the area (like Swift River Pond, Beaver Pond, Spencer Pond and Four Ponds) have excellent fishing as well.
 For big lake fishing check out Mooslookmeguntic and Rangeley Lakes, just 30 minutes north of camp.
-So, remember to pack the rods, reels, and tackle box!
-Bait is conveniently available at the Camp Store.
+So, remember to pack the rods, reels, tackle box and bait!

 Hiking